Fees & funding

 Youth Guarantee Scheme

-The Youth Guarantee is a funding scheme for domestic students 16–19 years old (or 15 if you’ve got an early leaving exemption letter).
-It means you can enrol in Level 2 or Level 3 programmes, cost-free.
+The Youth Guarantee is a funding scheme for domestic students 16–24 years old (or 15 if you’ve got an early leaving exemption letter).
+It means you can enrol in Level 2 or Level 3 programmes, full-time or part-time, cost-free.

-We have various level 2 and 3 courses available under this scheme which can prepare you with practical skills for work.
-When you study any of the funded courses, the Youth Guarantee Fees Scheme covers your tuition fees and the material and equipment costs of your programme.
+We have various Level 2 and 3 programmes available under this scheme which can prepare you with practical skills for work.
+When you study any of these, the Youth Guarantee Fees Scheme covers your tuition fees and the material and equipment costs of your programme.

 TIP: Start searching for scholarships early so you don’t miss the deadlines!